Arts Award for home educators

 Support and resources for home educators

 There is a huge amount of support available for all young people looking to achieve their Arts Award.
-Our adviser hub has many resources for all levels.
-Arts Award Voice is another excellent resource, allowing young people aged 13+ to share their experiences with others who are also completing Arts Award.
+We have many resources for all levels in our resource bank, Arts Award Voice is another excellent resource, allowing young people aged 13+ to share their experiences with others who are also completing Arts Award.
 They also post opportunity listings and have comprehensive guides on what is needed to achieve Arts Award, the site is specifically designed for young people to use.

-For more information on if you can offer Arts Award, or support with finding a local Arts Award group, contact your local Arts Council Bridge Organisation or the Arts Award team on email@example.com
+For more information on if you can offer Arts Award, or support with finding a local Arts Award group, contact the Arts Award team on email@example.com.